 Filing for Chapter 13 bankruptcy can be a good way to save your home from foreclosure.
-Chapter 13 bankruptcy lets you pay off a mortgage "arrearage" (late, unpaid payments) over the length of a repayment plan that is approved by the court -- usually between three and five years.
-In order for this option to work, you'll need enough income to at least meet your current mortgage payment at the same time you're paying off the arrearage.
-(To learn more about saving your home through Chapter 13 bankruptcy, see Nolo's article Your Home in Chapter 13 Bankruptcy.)
+Chapter 13 bankruptcy lets you pay off a mortgage "arrearage" (late, unpaid payments) over the length of a repayment plan approved by the court -- usually between three and five years.
+For this option to work, you'll need enough income to at least meet your current mortgage payment at the same time you're paying off the arrearage.
+(To learn more about saving your home through Chapter 13 bankruptcy, see Your Home in Chapter 13 Bankruptcy.)

-If you think you'll incur significant debts in the near future, it might make sense to wait to file for Chapter 7 bankruptcy.
+If you think you'll incur significant debts soon, it might make sense to wait to file for Chapter 7 bankruptcy.
 Although your current debts (with some exceptions) will be discharged in your bankruptcy, debts incurred after you file for bankruptcy won't be.
 Because you can't file for bankruptcy for eight years after the filing date in a previous Chapter 7 discharge, you'll be on the hook for those debts for a long time.
-To learn about other situations in which it makes sense to delay your bankruptcy filing, see Nolo's article Should I File Bankruptcy Now or Wait?
+To learn about other situations in which it makes sense to delay your bankruptcy filing, see Should I File Bankruptcy Now or Wait?

-For clear-cut answers, information and strategies you need to figure out whether bankruptcy is the right solution for your debt problems, see The New Bankruptcy: Will It Work for You?, by Stephen Elias (Nolo).
+For clear-cut answers, information and strategies you need to figure out whether bankruptcy is the right solution for your debt problems, see The New Bankruptcy: Will It Work for You?, by Cara O'Neill (Nolo).